Petar Stoyanov: Later political career

 In September 2004, Stoyanov was appointed Special Envoy for Moldova by the OSCE Chairman-in-Office.

 In 2005, Stoyanov returned to active politics.
 He was elected as a member of the 40th National Assembly in the parliamentary election held that year.
 He then became a member of the European Integration Committee and a member of State Administration Affairs Committee.
 Because of the UDF's poor result (8.4% of the popular vote and 20 out of 240 seats), he became a vocal opponent of party leader Nadezhda Mihailova.
 On October 1, 2005 the UDF National Conference elected him as Chairman of the party.

 On 20 May 2007 the first European Parliament election in Bulgaria was held.
 Stoyanov – who led the UDF list – failed to get elected as UDF fell 1% short of the 5.66% effective electoral threshold.
 This resulted in his resignation from the leadership of the Union of Democratic Forces on 22 May 2007.

 Other

 Stoyanov serves as an Honorary Co-Chair for the World Justice Project.
 The World Justice Project works to lead a global, multidisciplinary effort to strengthen the Rule of Law for the development of communities of opportunity and equity.
 In 2002, as a fellow of The German Marshall Fund, Petar Stoyanov delivered lectures in the US at John F. Kennedy School of Government at Harvard University, New York University, American Bar Association (Washington, DC) and other universities.

 In 2022 Stoyanov, together with Iuliana Metodieva and Mitko Novkov of Association for Human Rights Marginalia launched a campaign to honor volunteers and organizations who help refugees from Ukraine during the refugee crisis in Bulgaria following the Russian invasion of Ukraine.
 The grand prize for overall contribution was given to Olena Kotseva from the Mati Ukraine association.

-Membership

-Stoyanov is member of the Bulgarian Internet Society since 2000, and has been a regular Internet user.